13 Traits to Help You Spot a Narcissist Early On — and How You Can Defend Yourself Against One

 Many people are relieved to finally have a description that fits their self-centered, egotistical partner, friend, colleague, boss, or family member.

 They can understand now why narcissists have always made them feel frustrated, angry, and helpless over the almost total lack of sensitivity and empathy the narcissist shows for their needs and feelings.

-This article contains 10 traits of a narcissist and strategies how to deal with them.
+This article contains 13 traits of a narcissist and strategies on how to defend yourself against their abuse.

 Ready?
 Let’s get started!

 13 Traits of a Narcissist